gvelim/advent2024/src/bin/day12/README.md

 ## 8. Step 7: The Main Program Loop

-The `main` function ties all these components together to execute the program.
+The `main` function ties all these components together to execute both Part 1 and Part 2 of the puzzle.

 ```rust
 fn main() {